Tika Sumpter

-Euphemia LatiQue Sumpter (born June 20, 1980), better known as Tika Sumpter, is an American actress, singer, producer, television host, and model.
+Euphemia LatiQue "Tika" Sumpter (born June 20, 1980) is an American actress and producer.
 Sumpter began her career as the host of Best Friend's Date.
-From 2005 to 2010, she appeared in the daytime soap opera, One Life to Live.
-In 2010, she made her film debut in Stomp the Yard: Homecoming.
+From 2005 to 2010, she appeared in the daytime soap opera One Life to Live.
+In 2010, she made her film debut in Stomp the Yard: Homecoming and later featured in supporting roles for What's Your Number?
+(2011), Sparkle (2012), and A Madea Christmas (2013).

-Sumpter was later featured in supporting roles for What's Your Number?, Think Like a Man, Sparkle, and A Madea Christmas.
-From 2013 to 2021, she appeared on the OWN soap opera The Haves and the Have Nots, as well as in Ride Along, Ride Along 2, Get On Up, and Nobody's Fool.
-In 2016, she starred as Michelle Robinson in Southside with You.
-In 2020, she appeared in Sonic the Hedgehog and reprised her role in the 2022 sequel, Sonic the Hedgehog 2.
+In 2011, Sumpter had a recurring role in Gossip Girl.
+From 2013 to 2021, Sumpter starred as Candace Young in the OWN prime time soap opera, The Haves and the Have Nots.
+During that time, she starred in the action comedy film Ride Along (2014) and its sequel Ride Along 2 (2016), the biographical drama Get On Up (2014), the crime drama The Old Man & the Gun (2018), and the romantic comedy Nobody's Fool (2018).
+In 2016, she produced and starred as Michelle Robinson Obama in the biographical romantic drama film, Southside with You receiving NAACP Image Award for Outstanding Actress in a Motion Picture nomination.
+From 2019 to 2021, she starred in the ABC comedy series, Mixed-ish.
+She later starred as Maddie Wachowski in the Sonic the Hedgehog franchise as well as the spin-off show, Knuckles.

 Early life

-Sumpter was born in 1980 in Queens, New York City.
+Sumpter was born in Queens, New York City.
 She was a cheerleader at her high school.
 She graduated from Longwood Senior High School in Middle Island, New York and studied at Marymount Manhattan College where she majored in communications.

 Career

-2004–2011
+2000–2011

-Sumpter began her modeling career and appeared in commercials for Hewlett-Packard and Liz Claiborne's Curve fragrances.
+Sumpter began her career as a model and appeared in commercials for Hewlett-Packard and Liz Claiborne's Curve fragrances.
 She also worked as a waitress before acting.
 In 2004, she served as the co-host for the reality series Best Friend's Date, which was broadcast on Nickelodeon's defunct cable channel The N, now titled TeenNick.
 The following year she landed the role of Layla Williamson in the ABC daytime soap opera, One Life to Live.
 For her portrayal of Layla, Sumpter was nominated for an NAACP Image Award for Best Actress in a Daytime Drama Series in 2008.
 She first appeared on-screen on July 15, 2005, playing the role regularly through September 14, 2010.
 Sumpter reappeared in the role on November 9–10, 2010, and January 21 and 24, 2011.

 In 2010, Sumpter made her film debut in Stomp the Yard: Homecoming and briefly appeared in Salt.
 From January to May 2011, Sumpter appeared in The CW teen drama series, Gossip Girl as Raina Thorpe.
 She played singer Jason Derülo's girlfriend in the video for his song "It Girl".
 In 2011, she appeared in the romantic comedy film What's Your Number?.
 From 2011 to 2012 she also had a recurring role as Jenna Rice in the BET comedy series, The Game.